pshev/redux-observable-stream-lite/README.md

 <br/>

-This package export the same API as [`redux-observable`](https://github.com/redux-observable/redux-observable) except without the support for adapters.
+This package export the same API as [`redux-observable`](https://github.com/redux-observable/redux-observable) except: 1) no the support for adapters.
+2) `toPayload` pipeable operator is included.